SurveyCompo/surveycompo-doc/docs/screens.md

 # Screens

-Screens are one of the building blocks for displaying information and capturing user intent within your SurveyCompo survey.
-Each screen can be customized to provide a clear and engaging experience for respondents.
+Screens are the visual gateways of your SurveyCompo surveys.
+They introduce respondents to the survey, provide closure upon completion,  and inform users of eligibility or termination.
+Let's explore their key functions:

+- **Start Screens**: These screens welcome users, present essential information, and invite them to participate in your survey.
+- **Complete Screens**:  These screens thank respondents for their time, signaling that the survey has been successfully completed.
+- **Abort Screens**:  These screens inform users that they are ineligible or the survey has been terminated, providing clear reasons as needed.

 ## Screen Composition

-A screen can include the following elements.
-All screen elements (header, description, footer, and action buttons) are optional.
+A screen can include the following optional elements:

 ![screen-anatomy](assets/images/anatomy-screen.png){: .center}

-- **Header**: This section grabs the user's attention and typically displays the survey title or current section.
+- **Header**: A prominent area for the survey title, section headings, or instructions.

-- **Description**: The description area provides more details about the screen's purpose or any instructions for the user
+- **Description**: Provides context, additional details, or instructions for the user.

-- **Footer**: The footer can be used for additional information or legal statements.
+- **Footer**: Use this for additional information, or legal disclaimers.

 - **Action Buttons**: Each screen can include up to two customizable action buttons.
 These buttons determine how users navigate through your survey, allowing them to either proceed or exit the current screen.

 ## Customizing Screens with HTML

-SurveyCompo empowers you to personalize the header, description, and footer elements using custom HTML syntax.
-This allows for:
+Enhance your screens with the power of HTML:

 - **Enhanced Formatting**: Change font size, color, or add emphasis using HTML tags.
 - **Embedding Media**: Include images, videos, or audio files to enhance the user experience.
 - **Interactive Elements**: Include links to privacy statements or cookie policies.

-To leverage HTML within these elements, SurveyCompo utilizes specific keys with an html prefix.
-For example, to incorporate a custom HTML header, you would use the htmlHeader field within your JSON code.
-Here's a breakdown of the relevant keys:

-- `htmlHeader`: For custom HTML content in the screen header.
-- `htmlDescription`: For custom HTML content in the screen description.
-- `htmlFooter`: For custom HTML content in the screen footer.
+SurveyCompo uses specific 'html' keys for custom content:

+- `htmlHeader`
+- `htmlDescription`
+- `htmlFooter`

 !!! warning "Warning"

-    While HTML customization offers flexibility, ensure you use valid syntax to avoid unexpected results.
-Always prioritize safety when using HTML.
-Avoid incorporating code from unknown sources or user input, as it could pose security risks.
+    Use valid HTML syntax and prioritize security.
+Avoid incorporating code from unknown sources or user input, as it could introduce vulnerabilities.

 ## Multiple Screens and Visibility Condition Logic

-SurveyCompo allows for multiple start and end screens in a single survey.
-You can configure each screen using the `visibleIf` setting to display it based on specific conditions within the survey logic.
-If multiple screens meet the current conditions, the first matching screen will be shown.
+SurveyCompo supports multiple start and end screens for flexible survey design.
+Use the `visibleIf` setting to conditionally show screens based on survey responses or variables.

 !!! note "Note"

-    The visibility condition logic will be covered in subsequent sections.
+    Details on visibility logic will be covered in subsequent sections.

 ## The Screen Data Model

-Start, completion, and abort screens, despite their different roles, share a common data structure within the survey's JSON format.
+Start, completion, and abort screens share a common data structure within your survey's JSON format.

 The following code example demonstrates how a screen integrates into the survey JSON data model. [:material-github:{.right-icon} view source](https://github.com/SurveyCompo/examples/blob/main/examples/anatomy/source.json)